skyflowapi/skyflow-android/README.md

 )

 val cvvElement = container.create(context = Context,input = cvvInput)

+//set error to the element
+cvvElement.setError("custom error")

+//reset error to the element
+cvvElement.resetError()

 //Can interact with these objects as a normal UIView Object and add to View